Tactika/jobxite/README.md

 JobXite will have the following features:

-- As a user I want to be able to browse through categories of equipment based on type so I can find applicable products for my project.
+- As a user I want to be able to browse through categories of equipment based on type, so I can find applicable products for my project.
   - **Tasks**
     - Create site structure and style user interface (HTML/CSS)